karlhulme/jsonotron/readme.md

 [![npm](https://img.shields.io/npm/v/jsonoserve.svg)](https://www.npmjs.com/package/jsonoserve)
 ![npm type definitions](https://img.shields.io/npm/types/typescript)

 Jsonotron is most useful when you have non-trivial data structures that are used by multiple back-end services and you want to avoid duplicating and maintaining the same definitions (and their accompanying validators and deserialisers) in multiple places.

+Jsonotron brings all your type-generation into a single place, rather than having each service generating client libraries for whichever service it is talking too.

 Common use cases include:

 * Stored documents (such as those stored in NoSQL databases like Mongo, Cosmos or Dynamo)
 * API Messages (both requests and responses)
-* GraphQL definitions
 * Token structures (used post authentication)

+Jsonotron **should not** be used to generate GraphQL or other client-side type definitions.
+This would bind your frontend apps to your backend definitions and make it difficult to evolve over time.

 ## How It Works